Medicare Supplement Insurance (Medigap) has a six-month open enrollment period (OEP). Your Medigap open enrollment period begins when you are both:

 - Enrolled in Medicare Part B

-Benefits of buying during Medigap open enrollment
+Buying during your Medigap open enrollment period

 - Medigap insurance companies cannot deny you coverage.